Sneaky Mashed Potatoes (With a Hidden Cauliflower Serving)

 Voila!
 Mashed “potatoes”.

-Sneaky Mashed Potatoes (With Cauliflower)
+Sneaky Mashed Potatoes (With a Hidden Cauliflower Serving) Recipe

 • 3 medium/large red potatoes (about 3 cups), rinsed, eyes and rough skin parts removed (or you can peel the potatoes completely, but the skin is good for you!), cut into 1 1/2″ pieces.